What 23,000+ working people actually report

 What should I do if AI takes my job?

 Stabilize first: runway, benefits, filings.
-Then move up or sideways - up the judgment stack in your own field, or sideways into hands-on and relationship-heavy work that AI reaches last.
+Then move up or sideways - up the judgment stack in your own field, or sideways into hands-on and relationship-heavy work that AI has reached slowest.
 Your experience does not evaporate with the role; the tasks did.
 The assessment maps which of your strengths are the durable kind.

 Will learning AI skills protect my job?